Improve the health and well-being of women of reproductive age in eastern Uganda

 Increase IntraHealth staff understanding of and ability to use behavioral science to address behavioral barriers to increase the use of quality health services in Uganda and elsewhere in east Africa.

 Behavioral science is an academic discipline that incorporates psychology and other social sciences to understand human behavior.
 For both components of the project, staff used a four-stage behavioral science methodology to co-design solutions with community members:

 Define a specific problem

-Diagnose the problem by conducting interviews with health workers, postpartum women, and their partners
+Diagnose the problem by conducting interviews with key stakeholders

 Design solutions based on diagnosis and behavioral science knowledge